 - Records of interest especially to genealogists, medical history research, etc.;

 - SRC Chief Superintendent of Refugee Camps, 1900-1903: This consists ofrecords of all the Refugee Camps in the Free State during the South African War.

 - SBS Regional Representative, Department of Home Affairs: Registers re births, marriages and deaths for the Bloemfontein region;

 - Colonial Office, 1901-1911; and

 - Records, which originated at all the provincial government levels, and those which originated at the different local authorities in the Free State as well as the different magistrate’s offices in the Free State.

 - The records of the former QwaQwa ‘homeland’.

 The only website available is that of the National Archives.
 This has a search facility, but the database is limited, partial and seriously out of date so that even key records can be difficult or impossible to find using it.
 Finding aids are available in the repository, with most of these now transferred into an electronic format.
-A combination of references in published work, email or telephone contacts with staff and personal visit may be required to establish the relevance of its collections to any particular project.
+A combination of references in published work, email or telephone contacts with staff and personal visit will be required to establish the relevance of its collections to any particular project.